anusha2009/Smart-Library-System/README.md

 The use of occupancy sensors facilitates the creation of dynamic heat maps.
 These maps assist users in identifying less crowded areas, optimizing space utilization within the library.

+The file Smart-Library represents the backend and the JSON file contains the NODE-RED UI flows of the application.